 Sterner has a solid track record and is well respected within Central Pennsylvania soccer.
 She is the former head coach at Spring Grove High School where the Rockets won two league titles, one in 1996 and one in 1997.
 She has also coached the Central Pennsylvania Select Under 19 and Under 16 teams.

-Al Chesnavage is in his eighth year on Vicki Sterner’s staff after a career as a highly respected coach in the Southern Pennsylvania region.
+Al Chesnavage is in his ninth year on Vicki Sterner’s staff after a career as a highly respected coach in the Southern Pennsylvania region.
 Chesnavage is familiar with the Spartan program as his daugher Maria is one of the best players to ever don the green and white.

 He owns an impressive playing resume as he attended and played at the University of Baltimore, graduating with a bachelor’s degree in English in 1979.
 He continued his playing career in the Maryland Major Soccer League.